Lower income shoppers still feeling pinched, U.S. retailers say

-NEW YORK/CHICAGO (Reuters) - Cooler than usual weather and belt-tightening by shoppers still struggling with higher payroll taxes and stubborn unemployment dampened sales last quarter at chains from Macy’s Inc to Wal-Mart Stores Inc.
+NEW YORK/CHICAGO (Reuters) - Cooler than usual weather and belt-tightening by shoppers still struggling with higher payroll taxes and stubborn unemployment dampened sales last quarter at chains from Macy’s Inc (M.N) to Wal-Mart Stores Inc (WMT.N).

 Wal-Mart reported a 1.4 percent drop in sales at Walmart U.S. stores open at least a year, and gave a profit forecast for the second quarter that missed Wall Street estimates.
 The world’s largest retailer expects same-store sales at its namesake U.S. discount chain to be up 2 percent at best in the current quarter.

-Kohl’s Corp, a department store chain that caters to lower-to-middle income families, posted a 1.9 percent decline in same-store sales.
+Kohl’s Corp (KSS.N), a department store chain that caters to lower-to-middle income families, posted a 1.9 percent decline in same-store sales.
 Last week, J.C.
-Penney Co Inc, dealing with some self-inflicted problems, said its same-store sales fell 16.6 percent.
-Dillard’s Inc reported a 1 percent increase.
+Penney Co Inc (JCP.N), dealing with some self-inflicted problems, said its same-store sales fell 16.6 percent.
+Dillard’s Inc (DDS.N) reported a 1 percent increase.

 “We are seeing some weakness amongst our more budget-conscious, what we call deal-hunting, customers,” Macy’s Chief Financial Officer Karen Hoguet told analysts this week.